ckormanyos/xxd/README.md

 This original package is licensed by GPL-2.0.
 This version retains compatibility with the licensing of the original utility.

+Other code parts such as CI scripts are licensed under BSL 1.0.

 Continuous integration runs with GCC, clang and MSVC.
 The CI runs exercise both building `xxd` as well as running several straightforward `xxd` test cases.